Abita Springs Historic District

-The Abita Springs Historic District, in Abita Springs in St. Tammany Parish, Louisiana, is a 162 acre historic district which was listed on the National Register of Historic Places in 1982.
+The Abita Springs Historic District, in Abita Springs in St. Tammany Parish, Louisiana, is a 162 acres (66 ha) historic district which was listed on the National Register of Historic Places in 1982.
 It included 180 contributing buildings.
+The district is significant for its association with the historical development of Abita Springs as a resort community and small town in St. Tammany Parish, as well as for its collection of buildings that reflect regional architectural traditions of the late nineteenth and early twentieth centuries.